 Google Assistant is a mile above the competition on handheld devices due to its sheer responsiveness and overall usability.
 However, some users don’t find it particularly useful and want it gone.
 Today, we made sure to explain how to turn off Google Assistant, both completely or just the voice trigger option.
 Everything is explained below.

 How do I disable the Google Assistant Voice trigger?

 Let’s start with voice commands.
-Many users find the shortcut access good enough and are not really happy about the mic that is always on.
+Many users find the shortcut access good enough and are not happy about the mic that is always on.
 Besides privacy issues, sudden triggers can also be an unnecessary drag.

-Usually, while configuring the Assistant for the first time, you’ll be asked if you want to use Hey Google voice trigger or not.
+Usually, while configuring the Assistant for the first time, you’ll be asked if you want to use the Hey Google voice trigger or not.
 So you can disable it right away.